 How long does the defendant have to answer the small claims court complaint?

 In Texas, the defendant must file a written answer with the court and serve a copy on the plaintiff.
 If the defendant was not served by publication, the answer is due by the end of the 14th day after the day the defendant was served with the citation.
 If the defendant was served by publication, the answer is due by the end of the 42nd day after the citation was issued.
 In either case, there are exceptions for weekends, holidays, and days the court is closed before 5:00 p.m.

 Are attorneys allowed in small claims court in Texas?

 You are allowed to have an attorney represent you in small claims court in Texas.

 Can a landlord bring an eviction lawsuit in small claims court in Texas?

 Separate small claims courts have been abolished as of August 2013; both small claims cases and evictions are heard in Justice Court.
 Evictions cases are governed by Rules 500-507 and 510 of Part V of the Rules of Civil Procedure

 Do I have a right to a jury trial in small claims court in Texas?

-In Texas, either party may demand a jury trial by filing a request at least one day before the hearing.
+In Texas, either party may demand a jury trial by filing a request at no later than 14 days before the hearing.

 Where can I get more information about small claims court in Texas?